asyncapi/website/pages/blog/async-api-spec-3.0-release.md

 featured: false
 ---

-AsyncAPI is a specification for describing your event-driven architecture and our specification allows you to describe and document your message-driven APIs into a human-readable format.
-AsyncAPI community is currently inching towards a 3.0 release that will bring together multiple features, enhancements and breaking changes.
+AsyncAPI is a specification for describing your event-driven architecture.
+Our specification allows you to describe and document your message-driven APIs into a human-readable format.
+The AsyncAPI community is currently inching towards a 3.0 release that will bring together multiple features, enhancements, and breaking changes.
 We follow [release cadence](https://github.com/asyncapi/spec/blob/master/RELEASE_PROCESS.md#release-cadence) and we will continue to release the Spec to the community as we continue to build on it.

 ## Potential Changes